-In addition to Heritage publications, Canaparo’s scholarship has appeared in numerous law reviews including the Harvard Journal of Law and Public Policy, the Notre Dame Law Review, the Administrative Law Review, and the Georgetown Journal of Law and Public Policy.
+In addition to Heritage publications, Canaparo’s scholarship has appeared in law reviews including the Harvard Journal of Law and Public Policy, the Notre Dame Law Review, the Georgetown Journal of Law and Public Policy, the Texas Review of Law and Politics, and the Administrative Law Review.

-His analysis has appeared in Fox News, The National Review, The Washington Times, Law 360, FedSoc Blog, and other outlets.
+His research has been featured in the Wall Street Journal, and his analysis has appeared in Law & Liberty, Fox News, The National Review, Law 360, FedSoc Blog, The Washington Times, and other outlets.

 In addition to his research, writing, speeches, and testimony, Canaparo co-hosts The Heritage Foundation’s SCOTUS 101 podcast, which follows and explains each week’s happenings at the Supreme Court and features interviews with prominent judges, advocates, and scholars.